 Tweets by AnaK_DA I am a Research fellow at VSENSE and the Graphics Vision and Visualisation group (GV2) at Trinity College Dublin (TCD), working with Aljosa Smolic.
-Currently, I am interested in problems related to image/video perception, visual attention modeling, Omnidirectional video and VR.
+Currently, I am interested in problems related to image/video perception, visual attention modeling and prediction, Omnidirectional video and VR.

 Previously, I was a PhD student at LTS4 in EPFL working on interactive multiview video (IMV), in particular on optimizing coding strategies for IMV.
 In EPFL, my work was supervised by Pascal Frossard and Fernando Pereira.
 Before my PhD, I did an intership at Cisco, where I worked on video quality assessment.